fenichelar/ember-simple-auth-token/README.md

 ember install ember-simple-auth-token
 ```

-If using FastBoot, `node-fetch` must be added to your `fastbootDependencies`.
+If using FastBoot, `ember-fetch` must be installed as a direct dependency and `node-fetch` must be added to your `fastbootDependencies`.
 If using FastBoot and the JWT authenticator, `node-fetch` and `buffer` must be added to you `fastbootDependencies`.

 ## Setup